zdravkov/kendo-docs/api/framework/view.md

 ### wrap `Boolean` *(default: true)*

 If set to `false`, the view will not wrap its contents in a root element.
 In that case, the view element will point to the root element in the template.
+If false, the view template should have a **single** root element.

 #### Example